- AI Workshops for Companies

 - Quality control for AI-generated code

-Safety, data, and team rules
+Security, data, and team rules

 - Make privacy and IP risks understandable